UniqueNetwork/unique-marketplace-api/README.md

 ```shell
 $ docker exec marketplace-api node dist/cli.js playground deploy_contract
 ```
-In a few minutes you will see in the terminal something like that:
+After a short span of time you will see a terminal output similar to the example below:

 ```shell
 ...